-- 1. A comprehensive marketing plan may be used to locate owners/landlords, as follows: - a) Identify areas of low poverty with a low representation of Section 8 tenants. - b) All Section 8 staff is required to adopt the customer service representative approach and implement the program accordingly.
+- 1. A comprehensive marketing plan may be used to locate owners/landlords, as follows: - a) Identify areas of low poverty and minority concentration. - b) All Section 8 HCV staff is required to adopt the customer service representative approach and implement the program accordingly.